pcs1265/Floating-Oil/README.md

 --
 This program is using PixiJS - the HTML5 creation engine.

-If you set the bowl size to 1, the number of particles will usually be around 2000. (±200)

-And This program is tested for 2200 particles on my laptop.
+And this program was tested running at 60 FPS for 2200 particles on my laptop.

 Tested system : i7-7700HQ, 16GB RAM, Geforce GTX1060 mobile, Google Chrome 103.0.5060.53

-I did not test on Safari for iPhone and iPad.
+Not tested in Safari for iPhone and iPad.